 Most of everything about this game is original, from the conceptual design to the gameplay to the graphical rendering techniques to the basic story structure.
-It was a shining example of Nintendo wanting to extensively innovate like they did throughout the third and fourth generations of gaming, which would go on to inspire the creation of many different games in the future, leaving behind a long legacy about to be renewed by the likes of Star Fox Zero and Star Fox Guard.
+It was a shining example of Nintendo wanting to extensively innovate as they did throughout the third and fourth generations of gaming, which would go on to inspire the creation of many different games in the future, leaving behind a long legacy about to be renewed by the likes of Star Fox Zero and Star Fox Guard.

 In summation, Star Fox is undoubtedly one of the greatest games on the Super Nintendo, and I would highly recommend it.
 Though I believe the sequel would improve on this to a massive extent, it served as more than a mere template for greater things to come.